Friday, September 26

 The piece that lends the show its name is a fixture by Félix González-Torres.
 Suspended near a window, it becomes a threshold between interior and exterior.
 “America” exists not inside or outside but through the act of looking and reframing.
 In that sense, the exhibition treats America less as a place and more as a process of becoming.

 American art is traditionally framed through icons such as Edward Hopper, Georgia O’Keeffe, or Jasper Johns.
 “Untitled (America)” features these figures, placing them in dialogue with other artists, such as Alma Thomas, Jacob Lawrence, and Kay WalkingStick.
-Their work redefined the concept of “America” by resisting the notion of a unified national image and instead presented it as an evolving network of perspectives and contradictions across diverse geographies, communities, and artistic styles.
+Their work redefined the concept of “America” by resisting the notion of a unified national image and instead presented it as an evolving network of perspectives and contradictions, focusing on race, documentation of migration, and formal experimentation vs. deprivation.
+In unity, these artworks show "America" as a space built on multiplicity.

 Since the show emphasizes the idea of presenting “America” as an evolving concept, it should include more recent artworks that further shape this artistic landscape.
 The artworks in the show date only until the early 1980s, which fails to present subsequent developments in multiculturalism.
-Nevertheless, “Untitled (America)” invites the viewers to reconsider what “America” means by challenging its reputation as a single cultural center and repositioning it as a construct built through multiplicity.
+The inclusion of recent contemporary artists who play on the critique of race, sexuality, and national mythology would further strengthen the show's argument.
+Nevertheless, “Untitled (America)” invites the viewers to reconsider what “America” means by challenging its reputation as a single cultural center.

 Wednesday, September 24